 There are instances where devices are not having issues with Bluetooth LE capability, but may simply not work due to outdated drivers.
 If your device is not in the list of suspect devices above, or where the workaround status is unknown, and you do not recieve a message that pairing was successful, it is recommended to try the latest driver package first.

 If all else fails, and you are using a Plugable Bluetooth adapter, please contact us at email@example.com so that we can help assist with the issue as there may be a driver conflict, or other issue that is causing problems.

 It is recommended to use the latest version of the Bluetooth driver package for Windows in 8, 8.1, and 10 to resolve some basic compatibility issues with audio devices.
 These can be found on the product page for the USB-BT4LE Bluetooth adapter.

-For devices that are offering Bluetooth Low Energy (BLE) connections, they should work without issue, but it is important to pair to the actual audio device rather than the BLE service.
+For devices that are offering Bluetooth Low Energy (Bluetooth LE) connections, they should work without issue, but it is important to pair to the actual audio device rather than the Bluetooth LE service.
 If pairing to the wrong Bluetooth device, audio services will not function.
 In most cases when a device is listed multiple times, the connection will have an icon with headphones in Windows to indicate it is the proper connection for the audio service.